Stettin–Stargard maritime trade war: Origin

-At the turn of the 14th and 15th centuries, Szczecin had completely subordinated most of the cities in the lower Oder region (including Gryfino, Dąbie, and Police) to itself.
-Only Stargard and, to some extent, Goleniów maintained their independence in the catchment area of this stretch of the Oder.
-Szczecin citizens were well aware of Stargard's trading power and directed their actions towards slowing down the city's commercial development.
-In 1408, Szczecin merchants appealed to Duke Swantibor I of Szczecin to prevent the export of grain from the duchy.
-They argued that the inhabitants of Słupsk were taking identical actions against Szczecin, allegedly at the instigation of Stargard.
+At the turn of the 14th and 15th centuries, Stettin had completely subordinated most of the cities in the lower Oder region - including Greifenhagen (Gryfino), Altdamm (Dąbie), and Pölitz (Police) - to itself.
+Only Stargard and, to some extent, Gollnow maintained their independence in the catchment area of this stretch of the Oder.
+Stettin citizens were well aware of Stargard's trading power and directed their actions towards slowing down the city's commercial development.
+In 1408, Stettin merchants appealed to Duke Swantibor I of Stettin to prevent the export of grain from the duchy.
+They argued that the inhabitants of Stolp (Słupsk) were taking identical actions against Stettin, allegedly at the instigation of Stargard.
 The dispute between the two cities also had a broader perspective.
-In the event of Szczecin's defeat, the cities dominated by it could gain trade independence.
+In the event of Stettin's defeat, the cities dominated by it could gain trade independence.
 In 1409, Stargard obtained another confirmation of its rights.
-Unable to act in other areas, Szczecin began a diplomatic offensive against its neighbor.
+Unable to act in other areas, Stettin began a diplomatic offensive against its neighbor.
 Its result was the confirmation of existing privileges and exemption from tariffs on the waters and roads of Pomerania, issued by Duke Sigismund of Luxembourg.
-Additionally, the Szczecin city council and merchant guilds issued a ban on the purchase of grain by people outside the duchy's borders.
+Additionally, the Stettin city council and merchant guilds issued a ban on the purchase of grain by people outside the duchy's borders.
 Violation of this law threatened confiscation of the transported goods.
-The ultimate way to deal with Stargard was to reconfirm the rights issued in 1447, which forced it to contribute municipal goods in Szczecin.
-An open conflict between Stargard and Szczecin was only a matter of time, as the people of Stargard had no intention of submitting to Szczecin.
+The ultimate way to deal with Stargard was to reconfirm the rights issued in 1447, which forced it to contribute municipal goods in Stettin.
+An open conflict between Stargard and Stettin was only a matter of time, as the people of Stargard had no intention of submitting to Stettin.

 Course of the conflict

-The conflict began in the spring of 1454 when the people of Szczecin destroyed the port of Inoujście and blocked the southern mouth of the Ina river.
-In response, the people of Stargard initiated a diplomatic action to contest the actions of Szczecin and partially unblocked the river channel.
-They lodged complaints with Duke Eric II of Słupsk, Duke Wartislaw IX of Wolgast, and Bishop Henning of Kamień.
-In their letters, they informed the recipients about the damages inflicted by the enemy, the trade reprisals, and accused Szczecin of unlawfully collecting tariffs on the Goleniów logs.
-Additionally, in response to Szczecin's attack, Stargard began collecting tariffs on goods from Szczecin transported through the city into the depths of Farther Pomerania and Greater Poland.
+The conflict began in the spring of 1454 when the people of Stettin destroyed the port of Ihnamünde and blocked the southern mouth of the Ina river.
+In response, the people of Stargard initiated a diplomatic action to contest the actions of Stettin and partially unblocked the river channel.
+They lodged complaints with Duke Eric II of Stolp, Duke Wartislaw IX of Wolgast, and Bishop Henning of Kamień.
+In their letters, they informed the recipients about the damages inflicted by the enemy, the trade reprisals, and accused Stettin of unlawfully collecting tariffs on the Gollnow logs.
+Additionally, in response to Stettin's attack, Stargard began collecting tariffs on goods from Stettin transported through the city into the depths of Farther Pomerania and Greater Poland.